hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/workspaces.html.md

 * Values for any variables those configurations require.
 * Persistent stored state for the resources it manages.

-A well-designed Terraform workflow uses multiple codebases, so you can manage each logical grouping of infrastructure with its own set of Terraform configurations.
-Additionally, it's common to use the same group of configurations multiple times (with different values for variables) to manage different environments.
+A well-designed Terraform workflow uses multiple configurations, so you can manage each logical grouping of infrastructure with its own code.
+Additionally, it's common to use the same configuration multiple times (with different values for variables) to manage different environments.

 ## Creating a Workspace

+~> **Note:** Currently, only members of the "owners" team can create new workspaces.

 First, make sure you're on TFE's front page.
 If you're still on the VCS settings (or any other page), click the Terraform logo button in the upper left and choose "Terraform Enterprise (Beta)".